-Learn how to spend your money on only the things you really want and need?
-You know, the perfect things, not the ones you later regret.
+Want to find out how you can spend your money on only the things you really want and need?
+You know, the perfect things!
+Not the ones you might later regret.
+I can’t tell you how my life changed when I changed my shopping mindset!
+And these 5 questions helped me do that!

 Want to be sure to never again spend on anything you would later regret?